Ten essential rules for watching a drag show (by a real-life drag queen)

 The most important.

 10. Not wedding DJs

 I, for one, will never take requests and most other performers won’t either.
 Often, we could not give two shits if ‘Dancing Queen’ is your absolute favourite song, and your repeated bellowing of its title is not going to make us want to perform it any more than before.
 We may have spent weeks, maybe even months, planning this act!
-Learning the words, choosing a costume and making sure that second of this song is perfect, so I’m not just going to ‘have a go’ at Mr.Brightside!
+Learning the words, choosing a costume and making sure that every second of this song is perfect, so I’m not just going to ‘have a go’ at Mr.Brightside!
 Also, don’t care if it’s you or your friend’s birthday – you’ll not get a song out of me.